magento/knowledge-base/src/troubleshooting/general/tmp_mount_full.md

 >
 >Database backups are usually created for a purpose.
 If you are not sure if the file is still needed, consider moving it to a separate location instead deleting.

-Check `.tmp` for `.sql` or `.sql.gz` files and clean them up.
-Those might have been created by ece-tools during backup or when manually creating database dumps using the `mysqldump` dump command.
+Check `/.tmp` for `.sql` or `.sql.gz` files and clean them up.
+Those might have been created by ece-tools during backup or when manually creating database dumps using the `mysqldump` tool.

 ### Best practices